heardk/heardk.github.io/README.md

 All content created by me (posts, images, top-level pages, custom code) are copyright Kelly Heard.
 Permission is required to use these assets.

-Other content (Jekyll, Hyde code) is licensed using the MIT license.
+Other content (Jekyll, Plainwhite theme) is licensed using the MIT license.